Kaitlin D. Corey

 A migrant from Frederick, Kaitlin graduated from the University of Delaware in 3 years (no, she did not earn an associate degree) with 2 majors, and landed at the University of Baltimore School of Law, where she immersed herself in intellectual property and tax law.
 In fact, Kaitlin graduated only a few classes short of meeting the requirements for the LL.M.
 (Tax) degree.

-Admitted to the Maryland Bar in 2016, she has handled deftly whatever the firm has asked of her, whether trademark litigation, the purchase of a million dollar business or discrete tax controversy work.
+Admitted to the Maryland Bar in 2016, she has handled deftly whatever the firm has asked of her, whether trademark litigation, the purchase of a multi-million dollar business or discrete tax controversy work.
 Maybe working directly with Jim during her years in law school made her obsessive?
 Compulsive?
 Kaitlin says 3 years with Jim should be measured in dog years – feels like twenty-one.

-Her activities show that Kaitlin wants to get out into her community and leave her mark.
-She serves as General Counsel for the Annapolis Police Foundation, Program/Events Chair of the Intellectual Property Section of the Maryland State Bar Association, is a Board Member of the Playworks Maryland Power Players, a Dean of the Lawyers’ Campaign for CollegeBound and a participant on various committees of the Maryland State Bar Association’s Young Lawyers Section.
+Her activities show that Kaitlin wants to be involved in the community and leave her mark.
+She serves as General Counsel for the Annapolis Police Foundation, Program/Events Chair of the Intellectual Property Section of the Maryland State Bar Association, is Co-Chair of the Playworks Maryland Young Professionals Board, a Dean of the Lawyers’ Campaign for CollegeBound and a participant on various committees of the Maryland State Bar Association’s Young Lawyers Section.

 Kaitlin is as tough as D-2 steel, and soft as cashmere.
 She is more than fit for this position; smart, tough and nice.